Khleang Moeung: Cardamom oral tradition

-According to an oral tradition in the Cardamom Mountains, Khleang Moeung was actually a Pear tribal named Nup who managed to raise the phantom army through the intervention of the tribe’s guardian spirit.
+According to an oral tradition in the Cardamom Mountains, Khleang Moeung was actually a Pear tribal named Nup who managed to raise the phantom army through the intervention of the tribe's guardian spirit.

 This identity is backed by other local stories saying that Khleang Moeung was born in the Cardamom Mountains.
 The “dance of the wild oxen” and the “dance of the peacocks” performed during the annual homage ceremony are presented in Pursat as a specificity of the ritual recalling the Pear of the Cardamoms.

 Written source: Royal Chronicles of Cambodia

-The first written source on Khleang Moeung is found in the Royal Chronciles of 1906 which recall an early veneration of neak ta Khleang Muong in the 16th century.
+The first written source on Khleang Moeung is found in the Royal Chronicles of 1906 which recall an early veneration of neak ta Khleang Muong in the 16th century.
 Facing defeat against the Thai, Khmer general Khleang Moeung threw himself into a ditch of stakes with his wife and three sons at Bakan in Pursat Province.
 Transformed into an army of ghosts, they sowed the seeds of cholera in the enemy, who were subsequently defeated.
 His death by unnatural means transformed him into a powerful protective spirit (neak ta).
 During the reign of Satha I (1576–1594), Longvek itself came under Thai attack.
 The king protected his capital by venerating the potent Buddha Kaya Siddhi image at Wat Brah Inda Deba and worshipping at the shrine of Khleang Moeung.
 To counter these supernatural defenses, two wizards disguised as Buddhist monks were sent to Cambodia by the Thai king, probably Naresuan (r.
 1590–1605).
-Gaining the king’s confidence, they drove Satha insane, convincing him that his problems emanated from the malign influences of the Buddha Kaya Siddhi and the previously mentioned Buddha of Wat Tralaeng Kaeng.
+Gaining the king's confidence, they drove Satha insane, convincing him that his problems emanated from the malign influences of the Buddha Kaya Siddhi and the previously mentioned Buddha of Wat Tralaeng Kaeng.
 Satha ordered both images to be broken and thrown into the river.
 The chronicles tell us that this caused the sacred sword of Khmer kingship, preah khan reach, to rust; the waters of a sacred spring at Banon, Battambang Province, dried up; a Buddha image at Wat Vihear Suor, in Srei Santhor, cracked and bled; and the leaves of a bodhi tree at Longvek fell out of season.
 Cholera spread across the land, and the Thai gained control.
 Only when the pieces of the sacred images were recovered, reassembled, and restored to their rightful place was the enemy repulsed.